rh-openshift-ansible-better-together/ops-track/README.md

 ```
 $ oc scale dc/app-cli --replicas=3
-deploymentconfig.apps.openshift.io "app-cli" scaled
+deploymentconfig.apps.openshift.io/app-cli scaled
 ```

-Because your second application node doesn't have the custom container image for `app-cli` already cached, it may take a few seconds for the initial pod to be created on that node.
 To confirm everything is running, use the `oc get pods` command.
 The additional `-o wide` provides additional output, including the internal IP address of the pod and the node where it's deployed.

 ```
 $ oc get pods -o wide